pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 (method) InstanceCollectionHelper:CreateScrollingView()
 ```

-Initializes the scrollable list of data to display in the AddOn<br/>
+Initializes the scrollable list of data to display in the AddOn<br>
 By default, the list of mounts is shown

 ## CreateTab